-The Bridges Center for Surgical Weight Management at Tempe St. Luke’s Hospital is multidisciplinary weight management program that features preoperative education, weight loss surgery, nutritional education and guidance and postoperative support---all designed to help you achieve and maintain your weight loss goals.
+The Bridges Center for Surgical Weight Management at Tempe St. Luke’s Hospital and Mountain Vista Medical Center is multidisciplinary weight management program that features preoperative education, weight loss surgery, nutritional education and guidance and postoperative support---all designed to help you achieve and maintain your weight loss goals.

 Ready to get started?
 Take the first step in your weight loss journey by signing up for a seminar or participating in our webinar.